Explosion near Siloam Springs kills one, other airlifted

 SILOAM SPRINGS, Ark.
-(KNWA/KFTA) — One person is dead after an explosion on Bill Young Road northwest of Siloam Springs Monday, December 14.
+(KNWA/KFTA) — One person is dead after an explosion on Bill Young Road northeast of Siloam Springs Monday, December 14.

 The explosion killed one person, one was life-flighted to the hospital, and others were injured.

-Note: UPDATE: Jenkins said an EMT was hurt in a secondary explosion, but is ok.